TIMELINE-The Lockerbie bombing: Who? What? When? | Law-Order

 * On Jan.
 31, 2001, a three-judge Scottish court at a former U.S. base in the Netherlands finds Libyan intelligence agent Abdel Baset Ali al-Megrahi guilty while acquitting another agent, Lamen Khalifa Fhimah.
 The trial follows years of wrangling between Libya, Britain and the United States. * On Aug.
 15, 2003, Libya, in a letter to the United Nations, accepts responsibility for the Lockerbie bombing.
 Libya pays more than $2 billion in compensation.
 On Sept.
 12, the U.N.
 Security Council unanimously adopts a resolution lifting sanctions imposed on Libya over the bombing.

 * On Aug.
 20, 2009, the Scottish government releases Megrahi after his lawyer says the prisoner has been diagnosed with advanced stage prostate cancer.
 He returns home to Libya.
 On May 20, 2012, Megrahi, then 60 years old, dies in Tripoli. * On Dec.
-11, 2022, Scottish and U.S. law enforcement officials announce that Mas'ud is in U.S. custody.
+11, 2022, Scottish and U.S. law enforcement officials announce that Libyan intelligence operative Abu Agila Mohammad Mas'ud Kheir Al-Marimi is in U.S. custody.
 The next day he is due to appear in a federal court in Washington, D.C.
 (Compiled by Howard Goller; Editing by Mark Porter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)